-With a shatteringly crisp panko shell holding onto a plump juicy oyster on the inside, Kaki Fry is a popular way of preparing these delicious marine mollusks in Japan.
-Japanese fried oysters are typically eaten as an entre along with various sauces, but they also make for delicious appetizers.
+With a shatteringly crisp panko shell holding onto a plump, juicy oyster on the inside, Kaki Fry is a popular way of preparing these delicious marine mollusks in Japan.
+Japanese fried oysters are typically eaten as an entree along with various sauces, but they also make for delicious appetizers.

 Although Kaki Fry is considered a Western-style dish in Japan, a few key differences set this preparation apart from other deep fried oysters.
 The biggest distinction is that Japanese fried oysters are coated in panko.
 This gives the coating a thicker, crispier crust than oysters coated in Western-style breadcrumbs.
 I have a few culinary tricks in this recipe to make these the best fried oysters you've ever had, so let's jump into it.

 Table of contents

 - Washing the oysters with a mixture of sake, baking soda, and salt does a few things:

 - Cleans any surface dirt or grit from the oysters

 - Plumps up the oyster, giving it a nice round shape.

 - The batter acts like glue, helping the panko adhere to the oysters.
 It also crisps up and creates a barrier between the panko and the juicy oyster inside, which keeps the Kaki Fry crispy for longer.

 - Oroshi Ponzu makes a refreshing citrusy dipping sauce that goes great with these Japanese fried oysters.